wil-scott/personal-portfolio/content/posts/opi_part1.md

 ```
 sudo blockdev --rereadpt /dev/sdX
 cat <<EOT | sudo sfdisk /dev/sdX
-1M,16M,c
+1M,64M,c
 ,,L
 EOT
 ```
 A lot is happening in this command.
-First - blockdev --rereadpt is telling our workspace kernel to re-read the block device located at /dev/sdX.
+First - `blockdev --rereadpt` is telling our workspace kernel to re-read the block device located at `/dev/sdX`.
 Because subsequent commands will be changing the partition table on the block device, we want our workspace to have a current snapshot of the block device's partitions.

 The sfdisk command is used for manipulating disk partitions.
 The `cat<<EOT |` chunk feeds the subsequent lines as input into the sfdisk command until an `EOT` is entered.

-`1M,16M,c` tells sfdisk to create a partition starting at 1 megabyte and having a total size of 16 megabytes.
+`1M,16M,c` tells sfdisk to create a partition starting at 1 megabyte and having a total size of 64 megabytes.
 The third value is a hexadecimal representation of the partition's file type.
 In our case, `0xC` represents Fat32 (LBA).

 `,,L` tells sfdisk to use the remainder of the disk to create a second partition formatted as a Linux Filesystem.
 Note that, here, the `L` is not a number value but instead an alias for 'linux'.

 #### Step 4
 Now that our micro-SD card has been partitioned properly, we can format the partitions using the mkfs tool.
 Run the following commands:
 ```
-mkfs.vfat /dev/sdaX1
+sudo mkfs.vfat /dev/sdaX1
-mkfs.ext4 /dev/sdaX2
+sudo mkfs.ext4 /dev/sdaX2
 ```
 mkfs stands for 'make filesystem'.
 In the above commands, we're telling mkfs to format our first partition as VFat, and our second as Ext4.